raok/image-resizer/README.md

 # ImageRs

-## All code herein is property of hevnly.ltd

 ### This image processor resizes images from both the file system and S3 buckets.

 ### How to get it running on your local machine or VM (filesystem).